-Make Fall off the Bone Crockpot Ribs will melt in your mouth!
+Make BBQ Ribs in Crock Pot with Sweet Baby Ray’s sauce that will melt in your mouth!
 These slow cooker ribs are easy to prep with your slow cooker doing all the work.
 People will think you were in the kitchen all day cooking when really your crockpot does the work.
 Add a delicious side dish like my famous creamed corn and dinner is done.

 My husband makes the best ribs in the smoker and they take all day with 5 steps and you have to stay home all day.
 But every person who has ever eaten them loves them.
 Sometimes I want to have ribs but don’t want to put the effort in on the smoker so I decided to make his recipe in my Crock Pot and they ended up tender and filled with his same flavor with 10% of the work.
 He even approved of these!